adolan527/LC3-RTL/README.md

 This repository is an implementation of the design outlined in the aforementioned textbook, in Verilog using Vivado.
 The goal of this project is to understand CPU microarchitecture and have a design to build upon for future projects. (ie. implementing pipelining, threads, etc)

-The LC3 functions properly in its current implementation, with the only limitation being memory size.
+The LC3 functions properly in its current implementation, with the main limitation begin IO.
-It is currently limited to 128 words of memory.
-The next step in this project is expanding the  memory and verifying functionality with the OS.

-Additionally, optimizations can be made to the controller to allow for faster clock speeds and easier verification.
-The main improvement is separating the control structure into a microsequencer and control store, as opposed to an FSM and mux model.

-Lastly, implementation onto an FPGA and integration in a larger system, ie. with IO, is the long-term goal of this project.
+To properly implement memory-mapped IO would require using a dual-port RAM and creating an interface (most likely UART) to manage IO operations between the FPGA ports and microprocessor.

+## Simulation
+A skill that this project forced me to learn was the importance of automation in testing.
+Within the LC3.sim/ directory, one can find a guide on the simulation process.
+This reduced the simulation process to a few simple scripts that minimize the marginal costs of testing features while providing full coverage.

 ## Project Structure
 ### LC3.src/